Guidelines for application

-- Short CV of PI (max 2 pages, see attached instructions for a CV template in Finnish or in English)
+- Short CV of PI (max 2 pages, see instructions here).

 - Publication list of PI (10 most important publications relevant to the research plan)

-- Documentation of post doc researchers’s special circumstances, if needed: maternity, paternity, parental or childcare leave, military or non-military service, or long-term illness
+- If needed, documentation of post doc researchers’s special circumstances: maternity, paternity, parental or childcare leave, military or non-military service, or long-term illness

-- Permission from faculty for postdocs who have not yet defended their thesis but who have received permission to defend
+- If needed, permission from faculty for postdocs who have not yet defended their thesis but who have received permission to defend

 - Industrial supervisor’s a short cv (free form, max 2 pages.
 Note, this attachment will be attached to the Industrial Partner’s form)

 All attachment files should be in PDF format.

-The application is completed and submitted online.
-You can access the application form at the bottom of the page.
+The application is completed and submitted via the online application system.
 You will first need to register on the online application system.
 The application should be submitted by the project’s PI during the application period.
 No paper copies are accepted.
+You can access the application system at the bottom of this page.

 When will the applicants be informed of the decisions?

-Tandem Industry Academy call’s funding decisions will be published on August 2021.
+The call’s funding decisions will be published at the end of the August 2023.
 All applicants will be informed of the Foundation’s decision by email.